ryan-roemer/loose-bits/_posts/2012-11-19-sphinx-bootstrap-theme-updates.md

 ## Conclusion

-The Bootstrap Theme brings Twitter Bootstrap to Sphinx sites and, with version 0.1.0, adds even more useful Bootstrap features and options.
+The Bootstrap Theme brings Twitter Bootstrap to Sphinx sites and with version 0.1.0 adds even more useful Bootstrap features and options.
 So try it out, see if Bootstrap is right for your Sphinx website, and please pass on any feedback ([issue reports][sbt_issues], [pull requests][sbt_pull], etc.).